ppetrovtv/pine_script_docs/source/Annotation_Functions_Overview.rst

     plot(ma_1, color=red)
     plot(ma_2, color=blue)

-The function creates alert condition that is available in Create Alert dialog.
-Please note, that alertcondition does NOT fire alerts from code automatically, it only gives you opportunity to create a custom condition for Create Alert dialog.
-Alerts must be still set manually.
+The function creates alert condition that is available in *Create Alert* dialog.
+Please note, that alertcondition **does NOT start alerts programmatically**, it only gives you opportunity to create a custom condition for *Create Alert* dialog.
+Alerts must be still started manually.
-Also, an alert triggered based on a custom condition you created in Pine code is not displayed on a chart.
+Also, an alert created with a custom ``alertcondition`` in Pine code is not displayed on a chart.

-One script may include more than one alertcondition.

-To create an alert based on alertcondition, one should apply a Pine code (study) with alertcontidion to current chart, open the Create Alert dialog, select the applied Pine code as main condition for the alert and choose the specific alert condition (implemented in the code itself).
+To create an alert based on an alertcondition, one should apply a Pine indicator with an alertcontidion to the current chart, open the *Create Alert* dialog, select the applied Pine code as main condition for the alert and choose the specific alert condition (implemented in the code itself).